JanessaTech/BestDex/frontend-next13-wagmi/README.md

 ### Increase liquidity
 Suppose you want to add liquidity for the position you just created.
 Here is how you go.

 Go to **Explore -> Positions** page, click **+** action for the position.

 ![Increase liquidity](./demo/inc_1.jpg)

 In this page, input the amount of tokens you need to add to.
 Then click **Increase Liquidity**

 ![Increase liquidity](./demo/inc_2.jpg)

 In the process of increasing liquidity, it will include : 1-2 approvals, 1 simuation and 1 increasing liquidity operation.
 In this case, it has 2 approvals.

 Click **Confirm** for the first approval

 ![Increase liquidity](./demo/inc_3.jpg)

 Click **Confirm** for the second approval

 ![Increase liquidity](./demo/inc_4.jpg)

 If the simuation is passed, it will start the process of increasing liquidity operation.
-Click **Confirm** to make the process move on
+Click **Confirm** to make the process move on.

 ![Increase liquidity](./demo/inc_5.jpg)

-Once the liquidity is added successful, it goes to the page showing you how much tokens you have deposited and how much liquidity is added
+Once the liquidity is added successful, it goes to the page showing you how much tokens you have deposited and how much liquidity is added.

 ![Increase liquidity](./demo/inc_6.jpg)

-Go to **Explore -> Transactions** page, you will see a record of increasing the liquidity you just added
+Go to **Explore -> Transactions** page, you will see a record of increasing the liquidity you just added.

 ![Increase liquidity](./demo/inc_7.jpg)

 ### Decrease liquidity
 Suppose you want to withdraw tokens you've added to a position.
 Here is how it goes.

 Go to **Explore -> Positions** page, click **-** action for the position you want to withdraw tokens from.

 ![Decrease liquidity](./demo/dec_1.jpg)

 In this page, input how much percentage of existing liquidity you want to remove.
 In this case, I input 100, meaning that I want to remove all liquidity for the chosen position.
 Then click **Decrease Liquidity**

 ![Decrease liquidity](./demo/dec_2.jpg)

-The process of decreasing liquidity includes: 1 simuation and 1 decreasing liquidity operation Once the simulation is passed, click **Confirm** to make proccess move on
+The process of decreasing liquidity includes: 1 simuation and 1 decreasing liquidity operation Once the simulation is passed, click **Confirm** to make proccess move on.

 ![Decrease liquidity](./demo/dec_3.jpg)

-Once the liquidity is removed successfully, it goes to the page showing you how much tokens you've collected and how much liquidity is removed
+Once the liquidity is removed successfully, it goes to the page showing you how much tokens you've collected and how much liquidity is removed.

 ![Decrease liquidity](./demo/dec_4.jpg)

 Go to **Explore -> Transactions** page, you will see a record of the decreasing liquidity you just removed

 ![Decrease liquidity](./demo/dec_5.jpg)

 ### Collect fee
 Suppose you want collect fee for your posistions you've created.
 Here is how you go.
 Go to Explore -> Positions page, click **Collect fee** action for the position you want to collect fee from.

 ![Collect fee](./demo/collect_1.jpg)

 Click **Confirm** to make collecting move on

 ![Collect fee](./demo/collect_2.jpg)

-Once the collection is successful, it goes to the page showing you how much tokens are collected
+Once the collection is successful, it goes to the page showing you how much tokens are collected.

 ![Collect fee](./demo/collect_3.jpg)

-Go to **Explore -> Transactions** page, you will see a record of the collecting fee
+Go to **Explore -> Transactions** page, you will see a record of the collecting fee.

 ![Collect fee](./demo/collect_4.jpg)

 ## How to start